ssiltanen/Teeri/README.md

 **Mandatory** values:

+- `path`

-- `path`: File path to upload file to.
+File path to upload file to.
 Does not including the container name.

+- `Content`

-- `Content`: File contents, either a stream or string.
+File contents, either a stream or string.
 Type is specified with a union types `FromStream` and `FromString`.

 **Optional** values: